MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-add-on-pricing-and-availability.md

 ## Sale pricing

 If you want to offer your add-on at a reduced price for a limited period of time, you can create and schedule a sale.
 For more info, see [Put apps and add-ons on sale](put-apps-and-add-ons-on-sale.md).

-## Publish date

-By default, your submission will begin the publishing process as soon as it passes certification, unless you have configured dates in the [**Schedule** section](#schedule) described above.

-To control when your add-on should be published to the Store, use the **Schedule** section.
-For most submissions, you should use that section to schedule your release, and leave the **Publish date** section set to the default option, **Publish this submission as soon as it passes certification**.
-This will not cause the submission to be published earlier than the date(s) that you set in the **Schedule** section.
-The dates you selected in the **Schedule** section will determine when your add-on becomes available to customers in the Store.

-If you don’t want to set a release date yet, and you prefer your submission to remain unpublished until you manually decide to start the publishing process, you can choose **Publish this submission manually.** Choosing this option means that your selection won’t be published until you indicate that it should be.
-After your add-on passes certification, you can publish it by selecting **Publish now** on the certification status page, or by selecting a specific date as described below.

-Choose **No sooner than \[date\]** to ensure that the submission is not published until a certain date.
-With this option, your submission will be released as soon as possible on or after the date you specify.
-The date must be at least 24 hours in the future.
-Along with the date, you can also specify the time at which the submission should begin to be published.

-> [!NOTE]
-> Delays during certification or publishing could cause the actual release date to be later than the date you request.
-The Microsoft Store cannot guarantee that your add-on (or update) will be available on a specific date.